redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=MS, answer=[1,4,5]

-Select which of the following is an attribute `value` on line 7?
+Which of the following is an attribute `value` on line 7?

 - color: red